Skip to content

 Written by

-According to a 2021 global payment timings index which looked at over 40 million payments from over 65,000 businesses, most businesses take between 20 and 30 days to receive payment.
+The global payment timings index studied over 40 million payments from more than 65,000 businesses and found most businesses take between 20 and 30 days to receive payment.
 But there’s no need to wait that long.

 1. Expand your payment options